chrismedrela/docs-guide/docs/unclassified.md

 Observations
 ------------

-- lack of documentation is social problem, not technical
 - introducing code base to a new employee takes time and costs
 - [dist] code says what and how, docs tells why
 - information is no longer a value; filtering information and giving us